ss49919201/idgen/README.md

 `idgen` is ID generator.

-Generate UUID and ULID with a easy command.
+Generate UUID or ULID with a easy command.

 ### Install idgen